 The Directors are regarded as the key management personnel of Mobile Streams plc.
-Charges in relation to remuneration received by key management personnel for services in all capacities during the year ended 30 June 2020 are detailed in the Directors Report on pages 12-19.
+Charges in relation to remuneration received by key management personnel for services in all capacities during the year ended 30 June 2020 are detailed in the Directors Report below.